Huf: High-Probability Uncorrelated Flows Definition in Trading

 Scenario: Trading Tech Stocks

-This example illustrates how Huf can be applied to identify unique trading opportunities that other traders might overlook.
+This example demonstrates how Huf can lead to unique trading opportunities.

 Advanced Applications of Huf

-As you grow more comfortable with the Huf strategy, you can explore advanced applications that can further enhance your trading performance.
+As you become comfortable with Huf, explore advanced applications to improve your trading performance.

 Multi-Asset Trading